Healthy Travel Practices

-Welcome and thanks for stopping by.
+Welcome and thank you for stopping by.
 This page is the best place to stay current on what is happening in Sedona as we cautiously reopen, following Executive Orders issued by Arizona Governor Doug Ducey.

-You can still get live access to Visitor Center services by phone, email and Live Chat every day, 8:00 a.m. – 5:00 p.m.
+Our Visitor Center volunteers and staff can help you by phone, email and Live Chat every day, 8:00 a.m. – 5:00 p.m.
 Here is how to get in touch:

-We recommend Arizona DHS as a good source for Arizona information and the CDC travel guidance as a reference for travel decisions.
+We recommend Arizona DHS as a good source for more Arizona information.
 Governor Ducey has made a phone number, 211, and a website, 211Arizona.org, available for questions and updates about COVID-19 in Arizona.

-We know a touch of Sedona can brighten anyone’s day.
-That is why we are working to publish a page filled with local businesses offering online products deliverable to your home and online services you can enjoy wherever you are.
+We know a touch of Sedona can brighten anyone’s day, so if you are not planning to travel any time soon, please visit local businesses offering online products deliverable to your home and online services you can enjoy wherever you are.
 Whether you are at home or practicing social distancing at work, now is a great time to acquire a little piece of The Most Beautiful Place on Earth.
 If you are looking for something to do from the safety of home, we are also promoting virtual events.

 We look forward to seeing you as soon as possible, safe, happy, healthy and ready to fall in love with the Most Beautiful Place on Earth.

 Sedona Chamber of Commerce & Tourism Bureau